mariachietera/mariachietera.com/content/posts/scarf-workshops.md

 ###Fairness: how we percieve the exchange between people to be

-becomes 'kindness', beyond a 'just exchange' or recirpority. remain unbiased.
+becomes 'kindness', beyond a 'just exchange' or reciprocity. remain unbiased.
 Agree as a group on the standards, not to let leaders to break the rules how to to make decision making
 ---